Ishpreet Singh Chadha: 2024/25

 He reached the third round of the 2024 Saudi Arabia Snooker Masters where he was defeated by Hossein Vafaei.

 At the 2024 English Open in Brentwood in September 2024, he reached the seminfinal with wins against He Guoqiang, Jak Jones, Hossein Vafaei, former world champion Graeme Dott, and four-time world champion Mark Selby.
 In doing so, he became the first Indian player to reach a ranking event semi final since Aditya Mehta in 2013.
 Chadha lost to Wu Yize in the semi-final without winning a frame.

 In February 2025, he reached the last-32 of the 2025 Welsh Open with a win over defending champion Gary Wilson.
 He recorded a 10-2 win over Mateusz Baranowski in qualifying for the 2025 World Championship.
 He lost to Zhou Yuelong in the third round of qualifying for the 2025 World Snooker Championship.

+2025/26

+In January 2026, he reached the last-16 of the 2026 German Masters.
+In April 2026, he moved into the third round of qualifying at the 2026 World Snooker Championship with a 10-5 win over Chris Totten.

 Personal life

-He was formerly a competitive esports player.
+He was formerly a competitive esports player specialising in Counter-Strike: Global Offensive (CS:GO).
+He is nicknamed "HuNtR" on the gaming circuit.